MikeSperone/TestRepository/README.md

 This will display the git status of your project.
 It will show any files changed, current branch, commits ready to be pushed, etc.

+## log

+`git log`

+This will show you a list of recent commits, in chronological order, with the most recent at the top.

 ## Things not included, but hope to be included soon